English is taught daily as a discrete subject, but also features heavily in many other curriculum areas.

 Writing is an essential skill, which features in many curriculum areas.
 The emphasis is always on providing a real purpose and audience for the children.
 Writing includes developing sentence structure, building vocabulary, text organisation and writing different genres.
 Children are encouraged to write independently from their earliest days in school and continue to build upon this foundation through the school.

 Spoken language and vocabulary is promoted in all subjects and is one of the key drivers in our curriculum.
 Activities include discussion, presentations, sharing stories and poetry, role play, debate and drama.

 From the time they begin school, children are taught basic letter formation.
 They learn a cursive handwriting style, which is taught and practised frequently.

 Our school uses Letters and Sounds to plan carefully for the systematic teaching of phonics in school.
-Phonics is an essential element in teaching children to read and write.
-Differentiated phonic sessions take place daily in EYFS and KS1 with a multi-sensory approach.
-Through practical activities and games, including Phonics Play, children are able to practise and develop skills in an effective and enjoyable way.
+Phonics is an essential element in teaching children to read and write with both whole class and differentiated phonic sessions taking place daily in EYFS and KS1.
+Through a consistent and structured approach, children are able to practise and develop skills in an effective and enjoyable way.

 Spelling, punctuation and grammar (SPaG)